-Taking a cue from global markets, the key Indian equity market indices opened higher on Thursday.
+Taking a cue from global markets, the key Indian equity indices on Thursday opened higher.

-Nasdaq closed in green, up by 0.48 per cent but FTSE 100 was down by 0.73 per cent at the closing on Wednesday.
+Nasdaq closed in green, up by 1.82 per cent while FTSE 100 was also up by 0.64 per cent at the closing on Wednesday.

 (Only the headline and picture of this report may have been reworked by the Business Standard staff; the rest of the content is auto-generated from a syndicated feed.)